Web Development

 Step 4: Configure Testing Suites

-• Important Point: Integrate unit tests, integration tests, and end-to-end tests into your CI/CD pipeline.
+• Integrate unit tests, integration tests, and end-to-end tests into your pipeline.

 Step 5: Execute Tests in the Build Stage

-• Important Point: Include test execution commands in the build specification file (e.g., buildspec.yml) to automate testing during the build stage.
+• Add test execution commands to the build specification file (e.g., buildspec.yml) so tests run automatically during the build stage.

 Deploying Serverless Applications with AWS Lambda